nk-on/Age-calculator-app/README.md

 ### 2. Dynamic Age Calculation
 - Calculates the user's age dynamically based on the provided birth year, month, and day.
-- Utilizes JavaScript to perform precise calculations and display the age in years, months, and days in real-time.
+- Utilizes JavaScript to perform precise calculations and display the age in years, months, and days.

 ### 3. Responsive Design
 - Incorporates responsive design principles using CSS to ensure optimal viewing and usability across various devices and screen sizes.